 - finely chopped cilantro for garnish

-- Add the marinade to the chicken, mix well and let it marinate for about 30 minutes.
+Mix the marinade to the chicken and let it sit for about 30 minutes.

-- Add oil in a pan and place on medium high heat.
-Add the mustard seeds and once it crackles, add green chillies + curry leaves + crushed ginger + onions and turn the heat to low till the onions are translucent.
+- Add oil in a pan and place over medium-high heat.
+Add the mustard seeds and once it crackles, add green chilies + curry leaves + crushed ginger + onions and turn the heat to low till the onions are translucent.

-- Drop in the bowl of spices and stir well for about a minute.
+Sprinkle the spices and stir well for about a minute.

-- Add tomatoes, saute and then cover it till the tomato softens and a layer of oil can be seen on top.
+Add tomatoes, saute and then cover it till the tomato softens and you see a layer of oil on top.